ShivaHariSonu/time-series-pred/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project focuses on real time analytics of the Disease progression.
 It shows the analytics for mainly 3 diseases:- Covid, RSV and Influenza over the years.
-The data ingested through the Apache Kafka pipeline onto the Timeseries database InfluxDB.
+The data ingested to the PostgreSQL.
 I am using Python Darts library for the time series prediction.
 I am using React in the front End and Django in the backend

 <p align="right">(<a href="#readme-top">back to top</a>)</p>